Ansarulh/E-Commerce/README.md

 # E-Commerce
 ### Project Overview

+#### 📌 Project Overview
-This project is part of a consulting engagement between XYZ and one of India’s leading online marketplaces.
-The client aimed to improve their understanding of key business areas such as customer behavior, seller performance, product trends, and channel effectiveness through data-driven insights.
+This project was completed as part of a business case where I was hired as a data analyst by XYZ, supporting one of India’s leading online marketplaces.
+The client wanted to measure, manage, and analyse their business performance with a focus on customer behaviour, seller trends, product popularity, and payment channel insights.

-As a Business Analyst, I was responsible for data cleaning, exploratory data analysis (EDA), and deriving actionable insights to support strategic decisions
+I conducted comprehensive data cleaning, SQL analysis, and interactive dashboarding in Power BI, validated through Excel pivot tables and Power Query.

+#### 🎯 Business Objectives
+The client shared a set of core business questions to address, including (but not limited to):
+•	How is the business performing in terms of sales, customers, and products?
+•	What’s the trend in customer acquisition and retention?
+•	Which products/categories are most and least popular?
+•	How are customers paying, and what’s their satisfaction level?
+•	Can we segment customers and sellers based on revenue?

+#### 💼 My Role
+As the analyst, I was responsible for turning raw data into actionable insights across SQL Server, Power BI, and Excel.
+I built an end-to-end solution with clear visuals, KPIs, and business storytelling.

+#### 🧰 Tools & Technologies
+Tool	Purpose
+SQL Server	Data cleaning, exploratory analysis
+Power BI	Dashboarding and visual storytelling
+Excel	Validation using Pivot Tables, Formulas & Power Query

+### 📊 Dashboard Overview (Power BI)

+#### 🟦 Page 1: Executive Summary
+##### Key Metrics & Visuals:
+•	Revenue by State, Day, Month, Payment Type, Hour.

+•	KPIs: Total Revenue (₹13.6M), Quantity, Products, Categories, Locations, AOV, Avg.
+Rating, Delivery Days.

+•	💡 Insight: Andhra Pradesh alone contributes ~60% of revenue; most orders are paid via Credit Card.